 - Brooks Lone Star Academy: 25 Burwood Ln., San Antonio, TX 78216 (map); 210-998-4452; grades K–5; school report card—rated C in 2019

 Download the free San Antonio Charter Schools app for an interactive map that includes these campuses and many more.
-You can also find campus information about Brooks Academy charter schools (and many other schools of choice) on our page Guide to Charter Schools in San Antonio.
+You can also find campus information about Brooks Academy charter schools (and many other schools of choice, excluding private schools) on our page Guide to Charter Schools in San Antonio.

 Families can apply online to enroll their children at Brooks Academies of Texas.
-Open enrollment for 2021–2022 began on November 11, 2020 and will continue through February 14, 2021.
-During the week of February 15, 2021, Brooks will hold a random lottery.
+Open enrollment for 2022–23 began on November 1, 2021 and continued through February 14, 2022.
+During the week of February 14, 2022, Brooks held a random lottery.
 Students who are selected will receive an email inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.

-On the Brooks Academies website, there is a form to request a virtual campus tour.
 Families can call each campus, as listed on the registration page, to ask questions and set up a tour.
+There is also a form on the website to request a virtual campus tour.
 Each campus website has an interest form, like this one for Brooks Lone Star; once a family fills out the online form, a representative from the campus will reach out to them.

 Events and tours are posted on social media.
 We recommend following these Brooks social media accounts: